 Cognitive behavioral therapy

-Cognitive behavioural therapy or CBT teaches people how to redirect harmful thought patterns into healthier ones, which may help change someone’s thinking.
+In cognitive behavioral therapy (CBT), people learn how to redirect harmful thought patterns into healthier ones, which may help change someone’s thinking.

 The American Academy of Neurology note that there is weak evidence to support using CBT in people with MS who have major depressive disorders.
 The evidence they cite relates to treatment sessions held by phone, however.

-In many cases, doctors may still recommend CBT alongside other therapies.
+A doctor may recommend CBT alongside other therapies.

 MS support groups can also offer help.
 Sharing experiences with others may reduce worry or make it easier for people to find peace of mind.
-People in groups may be able to share coping mechanisms they have experienced.
+People in groups may be able to share coping mechanisms they have used successfully.

 Mindfulness is a type of therapy that stems from ancient meditative practices.

 Mindfulness meditation involves paying attention to the present moment.
-There are now many mindfulness-based interventions (MBIs) for various medical conditions.
+There are now many mindfulness-based interventions for various medical conditions, including MS.

 Other natural remedies